maryclaireteahan/hangman/README.md

 <img src="assets/readme/images/screen/intro.png">
 </details>

 - Welcomes user to the game.
-Asks user whether or not they would like to play
+Asks user whether or not they would like to play.

 ### Second screen